Going Out

 "Going Out" is the first single from English rock band Supergrass's second studio album, In It for the Money (1997).
 It was released on 26 February 1996 by Parlophone, more than a year before the album, and reached five on the UK Singles Chart and number 20 on the Irish Singles Chart.

+Background
-The song was apparently originally written in the key of E because the engine of Supergrass' tour bus would tick at that same musical pitch.

-"Going Out" caused problems when Danny Goffey accused Gaz Coombes of basing the lyrics of the song on himself and Pearl Lowe's (his then girlfriend) involvement in the British tabloids.
+"Going Out" was apparently originally written in the key of E because the engine of Supergrass' tour bus would tick at that same musical pitch.
+The song caused problems when Danny Goffey accused Gaz Coombes of basing the lyrics of the song on himself and Pearl Lowe's (his then girlfriend) involvement in the British tabloids.

 Critical reception

 Gina Morris from Smash Hits gave the song four out of five, writing, "'Going Out' is a slow worker on the WOW! front (designed to sound like it's coming through a knackered transistor radio even on the best stereo) but it'll get you eventually."